Out of Home (OOH) is seen by 93 per cent of Australians living in and around the capital cities each and every day.

 MOVE is the only OOH measurement tool to be endorsed by the Media Federation of Australia and the Australian Association of National Advertisers.

 Since MOVE was launched in 2010, the world has continued to evolve at pace and Out of Home advertising is growing even faster.
 New sources of inventory in metropolitan and regional territories, in new buildings and locations, are expanding the channel’s unique ability to execute localised and contextually relevant messaging en masse and at scale.
 As a result, in order to account for a measurement of digital, regional and place based audiences and to fill the gaps of the current MOVE, we are currently building MOVE 2.0.
 MOVE 2.0 will provide a greater detail of measurement of monthly and seasonal variations, as well as hourly movements, using a range of data sources and validation of each to measure Australian audiences.
-MOVE 2.0 is currently expected to launch in 2023.
 Find out more at the MOVE website and for updates on the progress of building MOVE 2.0, please refer to the newsletter

 MOVE 1.5